 - Ability to work with people from diverse backgrounds

 - The ideal candidate would be working toward a Natural Resource degree or a recent college graduate with same.
 Coursework or experience in field data collection, GIS, hydrology/physical science, fisheries, and wildlife ecology would be a plus.

 - Strong commitment to the preservation and protection of native plant and wildlife communities on public lands

-- Ability to work in groups and independently with little supervision and self-motivate to complete tasks on time
+- Ability to work in groups and independently and is organized and self-motivated to complete tasks on time

 - CPR/First Aid, Wilderness First Aid

 Mentoring: The intern will work closely on a day- to- day basis a minimum of 2-3 days a week for the duration of the internship with park staff for mentoring.
 On days where the mentor is not accompanying the intern, the mentor will be available via phone or other means of communication.

 - Gain natural resource management experience in aquatic resources

 - Learn about field safety procedures and trip tracking